apache/fluss/website/docs/engine-flink/getting-started.md

    you should start the Fluss server first.
 See [Deploying Fluss](/docs/install-deploy/overview/#how-to-deploy-fluss) for how to build a Fluss cluster.
    Here, it is assumed that there is a Fluss cluster running on your local machine and the CoordinatorServer port is 9123.
 2. The` bootstrap.servers` configuration is used to discover all nodes within the Fluss cluster.
-It can be set with one or more (up to three) Fluss server addresses—either CoordinatorServer or TabletServer—separated by commas.
+It can be set with one or more (up to three) Fluss server addresses (either CoordinatorServer or TabletServer) separated by commas.
 :::

 ## Creating a Table